leopiccionia/numista-sdk/docs/interfaces/TypeSide.md

 • `Optional` **lettering\_translation**: `string`

-Translation of the lettering visible on the side of the coin
+Translation of the lettering visible on the side of the type

 ___